jlchapa/blackpolygon/README.md

 Creative coding experiments.

+The **brain** project in this repository provides small web games designed to fight brain rot and improve attention, focus, memory and agility.
+Every game is implemented with modern HTML, CSS and JavaScript so they run directly in the browser.

 This repository contains multiple independent projects.
 Every project sits in its own folder at the repository root and includes a README with details on how to run it.
 When the structure of a project changes or new projects are added, update this file for future reference.

 ## Projects